-- 2. APOLOGIES To receive apologies for absence from the meeting. - 3.
-MINUTES To confirm the minutes of the meeting of the Housing Overview and Scrutiny Panel held on 23rd January 2025 (Page 7). - 4.
-DECLARATIONS OF INTEREST/PARTY WHIP To receive declarations of Disclosable Pecuniary and Other interests in accordance with the Members' Code of Conduct and of the Party Whip in accordance with the Overview and Scrutiny Procedure Rules 4E, Paragraph 16(b).
+2. APOLOGIES - To receive apologies for absence from the meeting.

+3. DECLARATIONS OF INTEREST

+To receive declarations of Disclosable Pecuniary and Other Interests, in accordance with the Members' Code of Conduct.

 Declaring interests at meetings

 If there is any item of business to be discussed at the meeting in which you have a disclosable pecuniary interest or non- pecuniary interest (Other Interests), you must declare the interest appropriately at the start of the meeting or as soon as you become aware that you have an interest.